mahouboy23/IB-notes/The arts.md

 ---
 Created: 2023-05-03

-"I found I could say things with colour and shape that I couldn't say any other way-things i had no words for." **Georgia O'Keeffe** (1887-1986)
+"I found I could say things with color and shape that I couldn't say any other way-things i had no words for." **Georgia O'Keeffe** (1887-1986)